kartikeyaa-k/score-progress-pretty-display-package/README.md

 ## Roadmap

-1. I am planning to add new animations, curves in the next release.
+1. I am planning to add new animations in the next release.